molaruna/DEAPextension/README.txt

 Fixed effect options that this tool allows: Any variable within the DEAP dataset (or additional variables that are manually added by you)

-Learn more about the parameters here: ./DEAPext.R -h

 # Author: maria.olaru@ucsf.edu